espressif/esp-sr/docs/en/benchmark/README.rst

 .. note::

-    In this test, we used ESP32-S3-Korvo V4.0 development board and WakeNet9(Alexa) model.
+    The above test results are based on the ESP32-S3-Korvo V4.0 development board and the WakeNet9 (Alexa) model.

 MultiNet
 --------